klauspost/reedsolomon/README.md

 Progressive decoding is particularly useful for distributed storage systems, network reconstruction scenarios, and cases where input data arrives incrementally.

+While this can be used for regular reconstruction, typically that will be slightly faster and easier to use.

 # Streaming/Merging